LACMTA/marketing-docs/docs/_Resources/automation/standard-repository-labels.md

 This repository uses labels heavily and is our initial test case to work out labeling needs.
 It's used to capture and display information from the contractor's (The Glue's) Jira board.

+More information about the life boat website can be found on [this page](../_Projects/Lifeboat).

 ## How to use
 1. First navigate to a GitHub repository you have read/write access to and go to the `Issues` page.
 2. Click on `Labels`